ThirdLove: History

-In 2021, Thirdlove launched its new Seamless wireless bra line.
+In 2021, ThirdLove launched its new Seamless wireless bra line.

 As of 2022, ThirdLove has offered underwear, loungewear, sportswear and sleepwear and had doubled its 2021 Style Count.

 Funding

 ThirdLove raised $5.6 million in its seed round in 2013.
 Investors included NEA, Andreessen Horowitz, Yuri Milner, Silas Chou, Barry Sternlicht, Munjal Shah, Nasir Jones (NAS), and XG Ventures.
 The Series A investment was $8 million in 2016 and investors included New Enterprise Associates and Lori Greely (former CEO of ThirdLove's competitor, Victoria's Secret).
 In 2019, ThirdLove raised $55 Million in a Series B funding round led by L Catterton.
-Anne Wojcicki, Susan Wojcicki, and Tim Armstrong also participated in the Series B.
+Anne Wojcicki, Susan Wojcicki, and Tim Armstrong also participated in Series B.

 Victoria's Secret controversy

 On October 23, 2018, ThirdLove's competitor Victoria's Secret officially filed two applications with the US Patent and Trademark Office for the name "Victoria's Secret First Love".

 In a November 8, 2018 interview with Vogue, Ed Razek, former CMO of Victoria's Secret's parent company L Brands, expressed no desire to cast plus-size and “transsexual” models in the Victoria's Secret Fashion Show "because the show is a fantasy".
 Razek also claimed that the brand is "nobody’s third love" and that "Victoria's Secret has been women's first love from the beginning".

 On November 18, 2018, Zak condemned Razek's comments and pushed for inclusivity in an open letter in the New York Times that went viral on Instagram.

 The next day, Victoria's Secret posted Razek's apology for his comment about transgender models on Twitter and Razek resigned from his role as CMO in 2019.